media-of-langue/LexicalTranslationCounter/documents/Add_language.md

 This document describes how to add languages.

-If the language you wish to add already exists, please follow [Add language pair](Add_language_pair.md)to describe the relationship between the languages.
+If the language you wish to add already exists, please follow [Add language pair](Add_language_pair.md) to describe the relationship between the languages.

 ## Check it works